hakeemsm/AdvancedLaneFinding/writeup_template.md

 #### 4. Lane line identification and fitting to a polynomial

 Fitting of the lanes to a polynomial and identifying the lanes was accomplished by first getting a histogram of the lane plots.
 From the histogram, peaks were extracted as the regions containg the pixel density for the lanes.
 Using the peaks, the baseline was calculated.
 A sliding window mechanism was used to detect the lanes as they curve along.
-The number of windows was set to 10.
+The number of windows was set to 9.
 A loop was set up to iterate through each window and the coordinates were calculated for x-left, x-right, y-low and y-high points.
 Using these values, the left and right fit for the two lanes were set using the non zero values from the binary warped image matrix.
-This code is part of the `sliding_window_lane_fit_polynomial` function in cell 20 of the IPython notebook.
+This code is part of the `sliding_window_lane_fit_polynomial` method.

 Here is the image of identified lane lines plotted with sliding windows: